 - How many CPA sample questions should each student use?
 We will show you how to determine the optimal number of practice questions you need to complete before the CPA exam.

-- Are there any disadvantages of using sample CPA questions?
+- Are there any disadvantages of using sample CPA exam questions?
 You need to be aware that there are some key differences between a practice test and what you will encounter at a Prometric test site.

 - Are there any free CPA practice exams?
 The Web has some valuable free resources but you you need to filter through a lot of garbage CPA tests.
 We will steer you towards the best free CPA exams.